 Points to Remember

-Your skin needs specific vitamins to look its best, whether you’re concerned about skin tone, moisture, wound healing, blemishes, or other issues.
+Your skin requires specific vitamins to look its best, whether you’re concerned about skin tone, moisture, wound healing, blemishes, or other issues.

 Vitamin C and E are both potent antioxidants, counteracting the oxidative damage caused by free radicals.
 Interestingly, vitamin D and E are low in people with acne.
 Make sure you are getting your recommended daily allowance.
 Vitamin D may help promote normal aging of the skin and hair.